 7. Vary Your Greens

-Green paint from a tube will never get even close to fulfill my needs for painting landscapes.
+Green paint from a tube will never get even close to fulfilling my needs for painting landscapes.

 I learned pretty early out that greens are challenging to mix, and I find much more rewarding to mix my own from the primary colors, rather than using green from the tube.